Idris Elba: Interests

+Acting credits and accolades

-In 2013, Elba was named Essence's annual Sexiest Man of the Year and, in 2018, he was named People magazine's Sexiest Man Alive.
+Elba was named Essence's annual Sexiest Man of the Year in 2013 and Peoples Sexiest Man Alive in 2018.
 In October 2014, he was presented with a MOBO Inspiration Award.
+As of May 2019, his films have grossed over $9.8 billion at the global box office, including over $3.6 billion in North America, where he is one of the top 20 highest-grossing actors.

 Elba was appointed an Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to drama.
 In 2017, he won the male title for the "Rear of the Year" award in Britain.

-In September 2018, he was one of 50 people named for "making London awesome" and helping to shape London's cultural landscape, as part of Time Out magazine's 50th anniversary.
-In the 2020 and 2021 editions of the Powerlist, he was listed in the top 100 most influential people in the UK of African/African-Caribbean descent.
+In September 2018, he was one of 50 people named for "making London awesome" and helping to shape London's cultural landscape, as part of Time Outs 50th anniversary.
+In the 2020 and 2021 editions of the Powerlist, he was listed in the top 100 most influential people in the UK of African/Afro-Caribbean descent.